Zbahsoun/UFOs/README.md

 ![image](https://github.com/Zbahsoun/UFOs/blob/main/Main%20Page.png)

-Here is an example featuring the search by date in the table.
+Here is an example featuring the search "by date" in the table.

 ![image](https://github.com/Zbahsoun/UFOs/blob/main/FilterByDate.png)

 ## Summary:

-### This webpage has a few drawbacks including:
+### This webpage has a few drawbacks, to list a few:

 - Difficulty to know what parameter to use for the filtering.
 For example, to pick a shape, the user has to go through the table to know what options for the data presented includes.